 8. Short interest: The percentage of short positions against the total shares on issue.
 If a company has 10 million units of stock on the market, and there are two million stocks shorted, the short interest is 20%.

 9. Bid Price: The current best offer to purchase a security.
-Like at a housing auction, the bid is the current best price to purchase the asset.
+For example, at a housing auction, the bid is the current best price to purchase the asset.

 10. Ask Price: The current lowest sale price on offer to sell a security.
 It is also called an Offer Price.